Edd1ecao/100days-of-code-Banker-Roulette/README.md

 # 100days-of-code-Banker-Roulette
- This program can determine whoever pays for everybody at the end of the meal
+ A program which determines whoever pays for the bill at the end of the meal.